fentas/c3io/README.md

 casper.exit();
 ```

-__notice__ for c3io is each line a command to be passed on.
+__notice__ [ _default_ ] for c3io is each line a command to be passed on.
 For that make sure it
 ends with an EOL.
+You can change this behavior with `options.protocol`.

-As you maybe noticed there is also the abillity to push for certain commands.
+As you maybe noticed there is also the ability to push for certain commands.
 First there is the initial `c3io!` telling c3io to look for the given command.
-You can change the initial sequence within the enviroment.
+You can change the initial sequence within the environment.

 ```sh
 env c3ctr="foo" c3len=1 node example.js